Jib667/Watchdog/README.md

     ```bash
     npm run dev
     ```
-    The frontend application should now be accessible in your browser, typically at `http://localhost:5173` (Vite often uses port 5173 by default).
+    The frontend application should now be accessible in your browser at `http://localhost:3000` (as configured in `vite.config.js`).

 ## Updating Congressional Data